kakumanivrn/article_rating_by_social_virality/README.md

 Artcile Rating by Social Virality
 =================================

 If you want to analyze your article's social virality around the world, then this is for you.
-To find an article's rating, the API takes input of the article URL and gives output in the form of JSON response.
+To find an article's rating, the API(api.php) takes input of the article URL and gives output in the form of JSON response.
 It gives the following metrics as response:

 Facebook likes<br>
 Facebook shares<br>